mapillary/mapillary-js/doc/docs/extension/procedural-data-provider.md

 ### Computed vs Original

 When running a Structure from Motion algorithm, EXIF GPS positions and other metadata are often used as priors.
 The algorithm will then improved the positioning of the camera captures.
-Properties prefixed with `computed` in MapillaryJS refers to output from an algorithm.
-Properties prefixed `original` referse to metadata from the capture device.
+Properties prefixed with `computed` in MapillaryJS refer to output from an algorithm.
+Properties prefixed `original` refer to metadata from the capture device.
 If you do not have original metadata, you can just set it to the computed value.

 ### Merge ID